shakes76/PatternFlow/recognition/s4547377_haoxiang/README.md

 The improved UNET model has the **context module**, which can encode the abstract representations of the inputs progressively as it goes deeper into the whole network.

-In order to accurately localize the structures of interest, the improved UNET model also has the **localization module**, which can make the recombination of the representations only with shallower features .
+In order to accurately localize the structures of interest, the improved UNET model also has the **localization module**, which can make the recombination of the representations only with shallower features.

 In the different levels of the whole network, there are **segmentation layers**  in there.
 And element wise summation approach is used to combine them and form the network output.